Opened 10 years ago

 Couldn't the memory anyhow be allocated with deterministic calls to malloc and free, instead of using a garbage collector?

-comment:8 Changed 10 years ago by adrpo
+comment:8 by Adrian Pop, 10 years ago

 As an example, maybe something like this: